munificent/craftinginterpreters/book/statements-and-state.md

 define recursive functions.

-We could accommodate single recursion -- a function that calls itself -- by defining the function's own name before we examine its body.
+We could accommodate single recursion -- a function that calls itself -- by declaring the function's own name before we examine its body.
 But that doesn't help with mutually recursive procedures that call each other.
 Consider:

 <span name="contrived"></span>